Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 Option 3: Use a Service like uShip.com

 Many are independent contractors who haul RVs for a living and have their own licensed businesses.
-They look for extra jobs on uShip in order to make money on the return leg of a trip they’re taking anyway.
+They look for extra jobs on uShip to make money on the return leg of a trip they’re taking anyway.

 My Personal Experience with Using uShip.com to Ship My RV